OliverSherouse/maggieandoliver.com/things-to-do/index.markdown

 Been there, done that?
 Here’s a few options for those who have done the tourist thing:

-* Visit one of the many wineries or breweries in DC and Virginia, from Barrel Oak Winery with breathtaking views of rolling Virginia hills to Port City brewing in Alexandria.
+* Visit one of the many wineries or breweries in DC and Virginia, from Barrel Oak Winery with beautiful views of rolling Virginia hills to Port City brewing in Alexandria.
 * Go for a hike!
 Check out Roosevelt Island and get an escape from the concrete jungle.